KilloPillers/UntitledShipGame/README.md

 All audio in the game is self-made, with both the music and sound effects being made through JummBox ([https://jummb.us](https://jummb.us)).
 This DAW happens to have an FM and chip syntheizer that proved useful for creating simple sound effects, along with some mild editing with Audacity.

+All audio for the game is contained in the [Audio folder](https://github.com/KilloPillers/UntitledShipGame/tree/8f5a2c9e3b83b6df928fd507f8adb85301290b7d/assets/Audio).
+Here you can hear the sound effects, and each version of the main theme (looped twice for a bit under 20 seconds each).
+You can also hear the trialer theme (unused in-game), which smoothly progresses through each part

-The game has 3 sound effects:
+The game has 4 sound effects:

-1. Shot.wav
+1. shot.wav
-2. Engines.wav
 3. damaged.wav
+2. engines.mp3
+3. shields.mp3

 The game also has the following 6 music tracks, each of which are variations of a song that increase in intensity: